dadahcr2/reference/_posts/2024-09-03-New-vs-legacy-key-chests.md

-The Vehicle Chest Rewards for Key Chests depends on whether Legacy Vehicle Order is selected in the advanced settings.
-Expected translation between the two as follows:
+The Vehicle for which parts are received from Trove Key Chests depends on whether Legacy Vehicle Order is selected in the game's Advanced Settings.
+Accordingly, by changing this setting, it is possible to switch the vehicles.
+Corresponding vehicles as follows:

 New | Legacy